 Financial Condition of the City from Time to Time: No representation is made as to the future financial condition of the City.
 Certain risks discussed herein could adversely affect the financial condition and or operations of the City in future.
-The Bonds are secured by an unlimited ad valorem property tax as described more fully in the "PAYMENT OF AND SECURITY FOR THE BONDS".
+The Bonds are secured solely and only from Net Revenues of the System as described more fully in the "PAYMENT OF AND SECURITY FOR THE BONDS".